RobMertens/avrtimerlib/README.md

 ## Future extensions

-Arduino UNO support.
+* Arduino UNO support.
-interruptServiceRoutine override possibility outside class definition, e.g. your own interrupt sequence.
+* The current interrupt service routine ups the overflow counter.
+However, a lot more ISR's could be usefull.
+In the future I'll provide some method to override the class member ISR() function.